SpineEventEngine/SpineEventEngine.github.io/docs/introduction/development.md

     .build();
 </code></pre>

-This wires repositories into the message delivery mechanism of corresponding [Buses](concepts.html#message-buses).
+This wires repositories into the message delivery mechanism of the corresponding [Buses](concepts.html#message-buses).

 #### Testing